 We expect our competitors to continue to improve the performance of their current products and introduce new products or new technologies.
 If our competitors successfully introduce new products or enhance their existing products, this could reduce the sales or market acceptance of our products and services, increase price competition or make our products obsolete.
-For instance, our competitors, such as local exchange carriers and cable television providers, may be able to bundle services and products that we do not offer together with long distance or VoIP telephony services.
-These services could include wireless communications, voice and data services, Internet access and cable television.
-This form of bundling would put us at a competitive disadvantage if these providers can combine a variety of services offerings at a single attractive price.
 To be competitive, we must continue to invest significant resources in research and development, sales and marketing, and customer support.
 We may not have sufficient resources to make these investments or to make the technological advances necessary to be competitive, which in turn will cause our business to suffer.